NaveedHossain2026/CST8915-Lab7/README.md

 ## Acknowledgments

-I used Gemini to troubleshoot errors and resolve technical blockers during the lab.
+I used Gemini to troubleshoot errors during the lab and to help with background research for the written analysis.